 3. Printed Circuit Board Core Material

 Printed circuit boards host the LEDs (and other electronic components) in a specific arrangement on a flat surface.
 The role of a PCB’s core material is to redirect the heat away from the components.
-The most commonly used material is made out of FR-4,a glass reinforced exposed laminate.
+The most commonly used material is made out of FR-4, a glass-reinforced exposed laminate.
 Adding thermal vias that penetrate the PCB can significantly improve the thermal resistance.

 The second most common core material is ceramic, used mainly for harsh environments characterized by high pressure, temperature, and frequency.
-Though not as economical as the standard FR-4 type PCBs, they are the better choice in terms of conductivity of the material used (copper or silver palladium).
+Though not as economical as the standard FR-4 type PCBs, they are the better choice in terms of the conductivity of the material used (copper or silver palladium).

 The last type of PCB is the metal core printed circuit board (MCPCB), which has either aluminum, copper, or steel alloy-based core material.
 Copper and aluminum provide superior thermal conductivity and are 6-10 times as thermally conductive as FR4, as illustrated below.

 PCBs are one of the most sensitive elements of thermal design given their prime location in the heat pat.
 Designers must, therefore, be thoughtful when selecting their components.
-MCPCB may seem like an obvious choice for better heat transfer, however, an FR-4 core PCB with adequately installed thermal vias offer a strong alternative.
+MCPCB may seem like an obvious choice for better heat transfer, however, an FR-4 core PCB with adequately installed thermal vias offers a strong alternative.
 More research (1) (2) exists on the different types of PCBs and their thermal performances.
 A complete list of the available PCB technology for LED applications can be found here.

 4. Contact Surfaces and Thermal Interface

 Heat is transferred from one component to another via surface contact meaning these points of contact must be considered in the overall thermal design process.